 There are many differences between acrylic and silicone.
 We have listed the main differences below:

 Since silicones are waterproof, they are often used in sanitary facilities (with fungicidal option).
 Furthermore, thanks to their elastic properties, they are used in expansion joints.
-Acrylates are recommended in areas with a moderate moisture load and tensile loading, and are therefore often used in indoor areas.
+Acrylates are recommended for areas with moderate moisture and tensile load, and are therefore often used indoors.
 Note: We offer special acrylic and/or silicone sealants according to the area of application.
 You can find the perfect product for your project in our application assistants.

 How quickly silicone-based sealants cure depends on several factors.
 A high temperature and humidity speed up curing.
-Normally, silicone cures from the outside in and 2-3 millimetres will have cured within the first 24 hours.
+Normally, silicone cures from the outside in, and 2-3 millimeters will have cured within the first 24 hours.
 Over the following days, curing slows down because water from the surroundings, which is required for the reaction, must first penetrate through the cured silicone layer.
-I.e. the thinner the joint, the quicker it cures.
+Which means: The thinner the joint, the quicker it cures.
 Note: Fission products are released during curing and the silicone may smell.

-The amount of silicone or acrylic you need for a joint depends on the actual cross section of the joint, of course.
-In principle, however, the following applies for both silicone and acrylic-based sealants: Joint width (mm) x joint depth (mm) = amount of sealant used (ml) per running metre of joint (rmt).
-Or calculated the other way round: Package contents (ml) / consumption (ml) per rmt = possible joint length (rmt)
+The amount of silicone or acrylic you need depends on the diameter of respective joint.
+In principle, the following applies for both silicone and acrylic-based sealants: Joint witdh (mm) x joint depth (mm) = amount of sealant (ml) needed per running meter of joint (rm).
+Or calculated the other way round: Cartridge content (ml) / consumption (ml) per rm = possible joint length (rm).

 Silicone is waterproof or water-repellent.
 That’s why a silicone-based sealant is the right choice in sanitary facilities and generally in areas in which there is a certain degree of moisture.
 Furthermore, our silicone sealants for sanitary facilities contain a suitable fungicide which prevents mold growth.